Saint-Pompont

 La Forge, Daglan

-Reliable set-menu village restaurant.
-Good for a midweek family dinner.
+Reliable set-menu village restaurant, 12 minutes from Sol du Mazel.
+Good for a midweek dinner.
 Evenings only — call ahead to confirm hours.